 Best: hot toddy, chai, iced coffee

-Demerara syrup’s toffee notes pair best with spirits that have natural caramel, vanilla, or molasses character.
-Here is the complete pairing guide for this syrup:
+Demerara’s toffee notes pair best with spirits that have natural caramel, vanilla, or molasses character from barrel-ageing or base ingredients.

 Spirit